citp/privacy-policy-historical/i/iv/ive/ivertech.com.md

-> *The following text is extracted and transformed from the ivertech.com privacy policy that was archived on 2012-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121223095655id_/http%3A//ivertech.com/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ivertech.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626055626id_/http%3A//www.ivertech.com/privacyPolicy.aspx) for the most accurate reproduction.*

-# Ivertech - Privacy Policy
+# Privacy Policy

 #### Privacy Policy